Category: Electrical Safety

 Slimline – Clipsal discrete slimline design series.
 The design range separates itself from others by becoming unobtrusive when not in use.
 They are available with a sensor for added energy efficiency savings.

 Sensor – The Clipsal Outdoor Infrascan is a highly reliable, state-of-the-art passive infrared motion sensor.
-The unit is designed to detect people moving within its ‘field of view’, and activate an electrical load, such as a light, in response to that movement.
+The unit is designed to detect people moving within its ‘field of view’,

 If you would like to talk to one of our licensed electricians in Batemans Bay about installing sensor lights, give us a call today.